variantstudios/tilekyle.com/pages/about-us/index.md

       communication.
 Greg is supported by his wife, Melisa, of 22 years and their four children.
 In his free time, he enjoys coaching youth football, camping, championship drag racing and a cold brew now and then.
+  - name: Ed Zurasky
+    position: Estimator
+    image_path: /assets/images/profile.png
+    bio: >-
+      Ed has been in the flooring industry for over 30 years.
+He started out as a carpet and resilient installer and worked his way up the ladder.
+He has sales experience in both commercial and residential flooring.
+He received an Armstrong Commercial sales award for a linoleum project at the Aims Community College Health Sciences building.
+Ed spends his off time snow skiing, riding a bicycle, and hiking.
+He loves spending time with his wife, children, and grandchildren.
+If you catch him on a beach in Mexico, you’ll find him with a good margarita and a smile on his face!
 permalink: /about-us/
 header_image_path: /assets/images/work/wendys/002.jpg
 search_engine_optimization: